Prospectus Writing Services for Private and Public Capital Raising Initiatives

 - We will recommend the best course of action, taking into consideration time frame, budgets and overall needs.

 - We undertake all work and begin the process.
-This would include the drafting of the preliminary and/or final prospectus, or any other required documents, such as the private placement memorandum, or legal agreements and/or opinion letters from our attorneys.
+This would include the drafting of the preliminary and/or final prospectus, or any other required documents, such as the private placement memorandum and legal agreements from our attorneys.

 - We send the documents to you for review.